Congruence subgroups of braid groups and crystallographic quotients. Part II: Introduction

 \subsection{Acknowledgments}

 P.~B. was partially supported by the ANR project AlMaRe (ANR-19-CE40-0001).
 C.~D. is a member of GNSAGA of INdAM.
-O.~O. would like to thank Laboratoire de Math\'ematiques Nicolas Oresme (Universit\'e de Caen Normandie) for its hospitality from August 2023 to January 2024, where part of this project was developed and was partially supported by Capes/Programa Capes-Print/ Processo n\'umero 88887.835402/2023-00.
+O.~O. acknowledges the hospitality of the \textit{Laboratoire de Math\'ematiques Nicolas Oresme} (Universit\'e de Caen Normandie) from August 2023 to January 2024, where part of this project was developed, and the partial support from CAPES (Programa CAPES-Print, Process no. 88887.835402/2023-00) and from the National Council for Scientific and Technological Development (CNPq) through a \textit{Bolsa de Produtividade} (305422/2022-7).
+O.~O. wishes to express his gratitude to Eliane Santos, all HCA staff, Bruno Noronha, Luciano Macedo, M\'arcio Isabella, Andreia de Oliveira Rocha, Andreia Gracielle Santana, and Ednice de Souza Santos for their valuable help since July 2024.
 C.~S. would like to thank Peter Patzt for useful conversations on the structure of congruence subgroups of braid groups.
+The authors are grateful to the anonymous referee for a careful reading and valuable suggestions that improved the manuscript.